 100 Children were Placed with Loving, Dedicated Families.

-Sunbeam’s center-based, community-based and employee assistance counseling programs served more than 1,300 people last fiscal year.
+Sunbeam’s center-based, community-based and employee assistance counseling programs provided more than 3,400+ hours of counseling each year.

-1,528 Individuals were served by Sunbeam’s Senior Services program.
+3,000+ Individuals are served by Sunbeam’s Senior Services program each year.

 To provide people of all ages with help, hope, and the opportunity to succeed through Early Childhood, Foster Care, Counseling and Senior Services.